evoth/schema/README.md

 ## Current State

 A simple notes app with ability to access notes across separate devices.
-- Notes are now uploaded to and downloaded from Cloud Firestore.
+- Added some basic label functionality
 - Currently, all notes are downloaded on loading of the app.
 In the future, I would like to have it selectively download only the notes that have changed.

 ## Todo
 - Optimize initial note download
+- Think about ordering of notes and labels
 - Think more about how transfers will work (Cloud Functions)
 - Make widgets like Text() const
 - Old todo (need to look into these at some point)